Stable v3.13.0

 ...

-The block must appear after TEST (if present) and before RECEIVE.
-Each indented line declares one variable: VAR_NAME: type followed by zero or more key=value constraint pairs.
+The VARS block must appear after TEST (if present) and before RECEIVE.
+Each line declares one variable using the format VAR_NAME: type followed by zero or more key=value constraint pairs.

 Supported types